The ClickPoint Blog: Lead Management, Sales and Marketing Insights

 At the heart of ethical and compliant SMS marketing lies the principle of opt-in.
 Opting in means that a consumer has given explicit permission (consent) to a business to send them text messages.

 The opt-in process is not just a best practice; it's a legal requirement.
-By obtaining clear consent, businesses protect themselves legally and show respect for their consumers' preferences.
+By obtaining clear consent, businesses protect themselves legally and show respect for their consumer preferences.

 Double opt-in is the safest method to obtain clear consent.
 After the initial opt-in, the consumer receives a message asking them to confirm their subscription.
 It's an added layer ensuring the consumer genuinely wants to receive texts.